Sciederrick/chat/data/README.md

 ````

 * Insert Data on the MongoDB Atlas Website Dashboard as an Array of objects (copy paste from `./user_profiles.json` file)

+* Use ChatGPT to assign the correct gender